 2022 U.S. U21 Staff|

-Andrew Stimmel, who will serve as an assistant coach for the 2022 U.S. U21 team, is entering his second season as head men's lacrosse coach at Marquette University.
+Andrew Stimmel, who will serve as an assistant coach for the 2022 U.S. U21 team, has just completed his third season as the head coach at Marquette University.
 After two altered seasons due to the global pandemic, Stimmel led the Golden Eagles to the Big East tournament in 2022.

 Stimmel spent one year at Marquette as an assistant coach on the 2016 team that earned the No. 6 seed in the NCAA Championship after claiming the BIG EAST Tournament title with a championship game victory at then-No. 1 Denver.

 Prior to his arrival in Milwaukee in June of 2015, Stimmel served as an assistant coach at Yale for the previous two seasons, working with a defense that ranked in the top-20 in goals-against average and man-down defense during both campaigns.
 His 2014 face-off group also ranked 13th in NCAA Division I by winning 57.9 percent of its draws to lead the Ivy League.